joeshirey/JSRepoAnalysis/docs/TECHNICAL_DESIGN.md

     initializations and file reads inside the worker threads.
   - Providing `--eval-only` and `--categorize-only` modes for targeted analysis without database interaction.
-  - **Error Handling and Pause/Resume**: After five consecutive processing errors, the application will pause and prompt the user to either continue or stop the execution.
+  - **Error Handling and Pause/Resume**: After twenty consecutive processing errors, the application will pause and prompt the user to either continue or stop the execution.
 This is a safeguard to prevent runaway API calls in case of a systemic issue.